 I am passionate about mentoring underrepresented students in the STEM fields.
 I am particularly passionate about mentoring women of color who plan to pursue graduate degrees.
 I am lucky enough to have a job that allows me to work with talented students.

 Of Special Note: The picture shown in the banner above was a mural found in my hometown, Humacao, PR designed by Puerto Rican artist Hector Collazo Hernández, who painted flags throughout the island.
 The mural was brought down by Hurricane María in 2017 and it no longer stands.
-Picture taken by my mom, Rhynna Soto.
+Picture taken by Puerto Rican photographer (and my mom), Rhynna Soto.

 CSU-LSAMP & RISE Programs at Sacramento State